zerynth/docs-v3/docs/reference/libs/stdlib/builtins.md

    Return a new array of bytes.
 A bytearray is a mutable sequence of integers in the range 0 <= x < 256.
-It has most of the usual methods of mutable sequences, described in :ref:`typesseq-mutable`, as well as most methods that the :class:`bytes` type has, see :ref:`bytes-methods`.
+It has most of the usual methods of mutable sequences, described in `typesseq-mutable`, as well as most methods that the `bytes` type has, see `bytes-methods`.

    The optional *source* parameter can be used to initialize the array in a few different ways:

-* If it is a *string*, :func:`bytearray` then converts the string to bytes.
+* If it is a *string*, `bytearray` then converts the string to bytes.
 * If it is an *integer*, the array will have that size and will be initialized with null bytes.